Infrastructure & Accessibility

 Port Alma, located 60km south of Rockhampton is a tailored port that handles ships up to 180m in length.
 Major cargoes include salt, tallow, petroleum products, explosives, ammonium nitrate and general shipping.

-Located 100km south of Rockhampton is the internationally recognised Port of Gladstone, one of the largest ports on Australia’s east coast and responsible for handling billions of dollars worth of cargo each year, including 67 million tonnes of coal, with expansions having increased its handling facilities, which when complete will have a through port capacity of 70 million tonnes.
+Located 100km south of Rockhampton is the internationally recognised Port of Gladstone, one of the largest ports on Australia’s east coast and responsible for handling billions of dollars worth of cargo each year, including 67 million tonnes of coal.
+With expansions having increased its handling facilities, when complete, it will have a through port capacity of 70 million tonnes.

-The proposed Wiggins Island Coal Export Terminal, once completed, in conjunction with the RG Tanna Coal terminal would grow coal export to 150+ million tonnes annually.
+The Wiggins Island Coal Export Terminal, in conjunction with the RG Tanna Coal terminal, allows coal exports to 150+ million tonnes annually.
 In addition there are projected trade trends to 2015 with new markets of LNG and Aluminium industries to affect the port.

 By Coach and Bus

 Greyhound Australia operates from the central bus terminal in Rockhampton with multiple services connecting Rockhampton with Brisbane, and Cairns daily.
 Services are also available to Emerald and Longreach.
 Youngs, Sunbus, Rothery’s Coaches and Dowies are the major providers of bus services and tours across the region.
-Kynoch Coaches provide services from Rockhampton to Toowoomba via Mount Morgan and Biloela.
+Bus Queensland provide services from Rockhampton to Toowoomba via Moura and Biloela.

 By Rail